 - Technical Assistance, Analytical Support and Communication.

-The NORBA project is one of the Transnational Networking Activities, conducted and funded under Priority 4 of the ESPON 2013 Programme.
-It aims to activate transnational interest in ESPON by involving policy makers, practitioners and scientists.
-The transnational networking activities are carried out by groupings of members of the ECP (ESPON Contact Point) network.
+The NORBA project was one of the Transnational Networking Activities, conducted and funded under Priority 4 of the ESPON 2013 Programme.
+It aimed to activate transnational interest in ESPON by involving policy makers, practitioners and scientists.
+The transnational networking activities were carried out by groupings of members of the ECP (ESPON Contact Point) network.

-The partners of NORBA are the ECPs in Finland, Estonia, Iceland, Latvia, Norway and Sweden.
+The partners of NORBA were the ECPs in Finland, Estonia, Iceland, Latvia, Norway and Sweden.

-The NORBA project (2010-2012) aims to facilitate transnational dialogues on spatial planning between policy makers and practitioners, scientists and young academics and students in the Nordic-Baltic countries.
-This includes
+The NORBA project (2010-2012) aimed to facilitate transnational dialogues on spatial planning between policy makers and practitioners, scientists and young academics and students in the Nordic-Baltic countries.
+This included

 - Dissemination, capitalization and awareness rising of ESPON results and their implications for the Nordic-Baltic region.